Learning Disability Today

 So, you might be wondering: “instead of functioning labels, what could I use when speaking or supporting autistic people?”.
 Well, you could simply say the person’s abilities and the things that they may need support with in a concise way.
 Applying this to myself, I would say “I am able to communicate verbally and I can do most things with little to no support.
 I may need help when it comes to crowds or loud places, as well as more time to process my surroundings.”
 That gives you a very brief idea of what my abilities are and the areas in which I might need assistance.
 It also does not have the expectation of never needing any support that the “high-functioning” label suggests.

-Ultimately, all autistics have different areas in which we thrive as well as times we need more support.
+Ultimately, all autistics have different areas in which we thrive and times when we need more support.
 I am not “high-functioning” or “low-functioning”: I am simply being.

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Accept Read More